 I’ll trade you two RKOs for two Warners’, an even swap!
-This quartet of movie-magic wonderments offer a full course on old-school film effects wizardry at its best.
+This quartet of movie-magic wonderments offers a graduate course on old-school film effects wizardry at its best.
 Willis O’Brien passes the baton to disciple Ray Harryhausen, who dazzles us with his own effects magic for the first ’50s giant monster epic.
 And the best monster thriller of the decade is offered at its original widescreen aspect ratio.
 It’s all special enough to merit a mid-week review.

 Special Effects Collection